 Shadow Banking Regulation

 Shadow banks conduct credit intermediation without direct, explicit access to public sources of liquidity and credit guarantees.
-Shadow banks contributed to the credit boom in the early 2000s and collapsed during the financial crisis of 2007-09.
-We review the rapidly growing literature on shadow banking and provide a conceptual framework for its regulation.
-Since the financial crisis, regulatory reform efforts have aimed at strengthening the stability of the shadow banking system.
-We review the implications of these reform efforts for shadow funding sources including asset-backed commercial paper, triparty repurchase agreements, money market mutual funds, and securitization.
-Despite significant efforts by lawmakers, regulators, and accountants, we find that progress in achieving a more stable shadow banking system has been uneven.
+Shadow banks contributed to the credit boom in the early 2000s and collapsed during the financial crisis of 2007–2009.
+We review the quickly growing literature on shadow banking and provide a conceptual framework of shadow banking regulation.
+Since the collapse, regulatory reform efforts have aimed at strengthening the stability of the shadow banking system.
+We review these reform efforts for shadow funding sources including asset-backed commercial paper (ABCP), tri-party repurchase agreements (repos), money market mutual funds (MMMFs), and securitization.
+Despite significant effort by lawmakers, regulators, and accountants, there has been uneven progress in achieving a more stable shadow banking system.